Pop (NSYNC song): Synopsis

 The music video begins with Sandra McCoy holding a cereal bowl with Alpha-Bits watching the commercial of Justin Timberlake advertising pop to her: "Hey you!
 Yeah, I'm talking to you, sassy girl.
 Need a little ahh in your step?
 Try this on for size: i-i-i-i-i-it's Pop!
 I-i-i-it tastes great and makes you feel kind of funny, not here, not down there, but all up in this area.
 And, c-coming J-July 24, 2001, Jumbo-pop."

 She drops her cereal bowl and the camera passes through three pieces spelling the word "POP".
-After the music starts, the video takes place at a colorful disco club with *NSYNC performing on a lighted circle with the word "POP" in a neon sign behind them.
-While they are singing, Justin is also on a spinning spiral, and JC is in the crowd.
+After the music starts, the video takes place at a colorful disco club with NSYNC performing on a lighted circle with the word "POP" in a neon sign behind them.
+While they are singing, Timberlake is also on a spinning spiral, and Chasez is in the crowd.
 Many special effects, including fast-motion, bullet-time, and computer generated warp-transitions, are used.
 During the song's breakdown, the group perform an extended choreographed sequence, while they are seen in various outfits.
-At the end of the video, Justin begins to beatbox for thirty seconds, while the other members float in the background.
+At the end of the video, Timberlake begins to beatbox for thirty seconds, while the other members float in the background.